 Demulsifying formulation -When using demulsifying formulation oily contaminants from the items you are cleaning comes to the surface of the tank where they can be removed — removing the oily contaminants extend the performance of the cleaning solution.
 Using this kind of ultrasonic cleaning solution formulation will require that you drain the tank, clean it and refill it.

-Emulsifying formulation –the way contaminants are removed when emulsifying formulation are used as ultrasonic cleaning solution is different.
+Emulsifying formulation –The way contaminants are removed when emulsifying formulation are used as an ultrasonic cleaning solution is different.
 The contaminants are held in suspension and accumulate in the solution over several cleaning cycles.
 This continues to happen until it starts affecting the efficiency of cleaning.
 The accumulated contaminants often come out with your items when you bring them out of the tank.
-It means a rinsing cycle will be required to ensure you achieve the level of cleanliness you desire.
-Also, you might need to drain the solution in the tank, clean it and refill it with another ultrasonic cleaning solution.
+It means a rinsing cycle will be required to ensure you achieve the level of

 There are lots of contaminants that can be removed from an item this includes: